 5. Transform your passion into a business

 This is perhaps the best low-cost business idea because you don’t need too much money to transform a passion into a business.
-Writing, blogging, photography, costs and even bookkeeping can be great business ideas which can be explored to the maximum at very low costs.
+Writing, blogging, photography and even bookkeeping can be great business ideas which can be explored to the maximum at very low costs.